Real-Eyes-Realise/Real-Eyes-Realise.github.io/docs/stereotypes.md

-# Education arebout Homelessness Stereotypes
+# Education about Homelessness Stereotypes

 > Homeless people are lazy

 > Homeless people are drug addicts

 > Homeless people choose to be homeless

 Let's start by getting one thing straight: the way we talk about **people** matters.